Venus

 Planet Venus is so bright that it is easily seen with the naked eye at night and morning so it is difficult to know which civilization might have first noticed it.
 Ancient civilizations known this planet as “evening Star” and “morning star” but it was Galileo Galilei who discovered in the 1600s that Venus orbits around the sun.

 Venus was further discovered with space probes when space age began.
-Due to thick clouds in the Venus atmosphere, it is very difficult to observe and learn about its surface from space.
+Due to thick Clouds in the Venus atmosphere, it is very difficult to observe and learn about its surface from space.
 In 1975, two space probes Venera 9 and Venera 10 were sent by the Soviet Union and first images of Venus surface were achieved.
 A full map of the Venus surface was completed by the NASA’s spacecraft Magellan in 1973.